12 - 14 Station Road,

 In 1978 the Council leased the building to the operators of the Plaza Cinema, Margate, Kent and they re-seated the cinema, reducing the capacity to 277.

 The Chiltern Cinema closed on 28th September 1989 and became a children’s play centre named ‘Zoom’.
-That closed in 2012, and the building was converted into a pizza restaurant.
+That closed in 2012, and the building was converted into a pizza restaurant which closed in 2020 due to the Covid-19 pandemic.

 Just login to your account and subscribe to this theater.